 However, most cats will sometimes be jealous of babies, and this typically happens when the owner excludes the cat.

 4. Cats Heal Sick Children As They Sleep

-Cats are furry and soft.
+- Cats are furry and soft.
 So, when lying/sleeping next to the baby, the baby is likely to sleep more peacefully.

-Helps in faster and longer sleep – When sleeping close to a cat, the baby will feel its comfort and most likely sleep longer or faster.
+- Cats Help Babies Sleep Faster And Have Longer Sleep – When sleeping close to a cat, the baby will feel its comfort and most likely sleep longer or faster.

-Many moms will place their babies next to cats to make them sleep longer and faster.
+- Many moms will place their babies next to cats to make them sleep longer and faster.

-Below Are Steps That You Can Follow To Make Sure That Your Baby Sleeps Well With The Baby
+How To Make Sure That Your Baby Sleeps Well With The Baby

 How Is This Done?

-- Allow the cat to sit close to you and the baby to make it comfortable around the baby.
+- Allow the cat to sit close to you and the baby to make it comfortable around the baby

-For the cat to sleep comfortably in the same room as the baby, it needs to be accustomed to the nursery.
+For the cat to sleep comfortably in the same room as the baby, it needs to be accustomed to the area.

-A cat will be agitated with the baby’s cries if it is not used to it.
+A cat will be agitated by the baby’s cries if it is unused to them.

 Cats are subtle to scents and sounds.
 Therefore, you need to introduce new scents to the cat in advance.

 Making sure the cat is close by while changing the baby’s diapers is one way to familiarize the cat with new smells.

-For the cat to know if it’s doing the correct thing, you can use treats, rewards, and show acclaims towards it.
+For the cat to know if it’s doing the correct thing or not, you can use treats and rewards and show your enthusiasm to them.

-These six steps will make the cat follow your routine, and reduce instances of late-night inconveniences that might keep the baby awake.
+These six steps will make the cat follow your routine and reduce instances of late-night inconveniences that might keep the baby awake.